A projection-based framework for gradient-free and parallel learning: METHOD

-The overall feasibility problem involves finding a state vector $\vz$ that lies in the intersection of all such individual node constraints:
+The overall feasibility problem involves finding a state vector $\vz$ that lies in the intersection of all such individual node constraints

-The formulation extends to multiple (a batch of) samples, by constructing a single, larger computation graph with $N$ instances of data-dependent components (input nodes, function nodes, and loss nodes for each sample $i$), while sharing parameter nodes across instances.
-Conceptually, we construct a computation graph for the function $((\vx_1, \vy_1), \ldots, (\vx_N, \vy_N), \vtheta) \mapsto (\ell(\vf(\vx_1, \vtheta), \vy_1), \ldots, \ell(\vf(\vx_N, \vtheta), \vy_N))$, as Figure~\ref{fig:dag} illustrates.
-The following theorem justifies the correctness of our formulation, showing that if a solution to the feasibility problem exists, it yields a set of parameters that minimizes the empirical risk in Eq.~\eqref{eq:erm}.
+The formulation extends to batches of samples by constructing a single, larger computation graph with $N$ instances of data-dependent components (input nodes, function nodes, and loss nodes for each sample $i$), while sharing parameter nodes across instances.
+Conceptually, we construct a computation graph for the function

+as \cref{fig:dag} illustrates.
+The following theorem justifies the correctness of our formulation, showing that if a solution to the feasibility problem exists, it yields a set of parameters that minimizes the empirical risk in \cref{eq:erm}.

-\begin{theorem}[Optimality of feasibility solution] Let $\vz^* \in \R^{\sE}$ be a solution to the feasibility problem in Eq.~\eqref{eq:feasibility_intersection} for the function $\ell (\vf(\vx, \vtheta), \vy)$ applied to a dataset $\sD$ as described above.
-Then the consensus values of the outgoing edges from the parameter nodes $v_{\theta_k} (k \in [d_\theta])$ in $\vz^*$, minimize the empirical risk (Eq.~\eqref{eq:erm}). \end{theorem} \begin{proof} A feasible state vector $\vz^*$ satisfies all node constraints.
+\begin{theorem}[Optimality of feasibility solution] Let $\vz^* \in \R^{\sE}$ be a solution to the feasibility problem in \cref{eq:feasibility_intersection} for the function $\ell (\vf(\vx, \vtheta), \vy)$ applied to a dataset $\sD$ as described above.
+Then the consensus values of the outgoing edges from the parameter nodes $p_k$ $(k \in [d_\theta])$ in $\vz^*$ minimize the empirical risk in \cref{eq:erm}. \end{theorem} \begin{proof} A feasible state vector $\vz^*$ satisfies all node constraints.
 Specifically, satisfying the target node constraints means that the outputs of the network, $\hat{\vy}_i^*$, minimize the per-sample loss.
 Parameter node constraints ensure their outgoing edges yield common consensus values, $\theta_k^*$, which define the overall network parameters $\vtheta^* \in \R^{d_\theta}$.
 The input and hidden function node constraints then ensure that these loss-minimizing values $\hat{\vy}_i^*$ are precisely the outputs of the network function $\vf(\vx_i, \vtheta^*)$.
-Consequently, $\vtheta^*$ minimizes the empirical risk (Eq.~\eqref{eq:erm}). \end{proof}
+Consequently, $\vtheta^*$ minimizes the empirical risk in \cref{eq:erm}. \end{proof}